serokell/ariadne/docs/configuration.md

 ## Wallet configuration

+Wallet configuration has few values.
+All of them can be overwritten by command line arguments.

-Wallet configuration has only one value with the key `entropy-size`.
-It specifies default number of bytes in entropy used to generate wallets.
+`entropy-size`  It specifies default number of bytes in entropy used to generate wallets.
 This value can be overridden by an argument of the `new-wallet` command.

+`keyfile` is the path to the file with secret keys.

+`wallet-db-path` is the path to the wallet's database

+`stored-db-archives` is the number of stored archives of wallet database.
+This database contains log with all changes of wallet configuration like creation or deletion of wallets/account etc. To prevent permanent storing of this information, ariadne periodically creates checkpoint and moves previous logs and checkpoint files to the archive path and also deletes old archives.
+This number specifies how many archive files should be stored.
+By default it is 10 files.

+`db-cleanup-period` is the period of archiving previous db's checkpoints in seconds. by default it is 600 seconds.

 ## Update configuration